Homeless for a Day

 Tom and I walked back down Diversey toward Lincoln Park, found another bus stop bench with several street people occupying it, and decided to join them.
 It was about midnight, and we had an hour to kill before we made our way to the totem pole.

 Neil, a 57 year old man with a bulging stomach and a gruff voice, sat to my right, skin to skin.
-Larry, the gentle and timid Indian, sat to my left, again, skin to skin.
+Larry, the gentle and timid person from India, sat to my left, again, skin to skin.
 Tom was next, and a couple of other scruffy men intermittently occupied the space to Tom’s left.
 Nightlife traffic, both pedestrian and vehicular, was still strong.